Suzu0071/General-Guide-for-Vorons/BoardFlash.md

 ```
 ls /dev/serial/by-id/
 ```
-It should show a usb
+It should show a usb-katapult... device.
-Copy that whole id, from the usb to if00, to a notepad
+Copy that whole id, from the usb to if00, to a notepad.

 PUT A PIC HERE
 _________________________________________________________